a-ws-m/markdown-cv/index.md

 __Design study &mdash; Production line for carbon fibre-reinforced phenolic resin wedges__

 Led design team of three to design a component for a machine to produce composite wedges by fibre-winding.

 Served as company Chief of Automation, responsible for:

 - Coordinating all other subgroups' (25 people total) software for electrical components
 - Designing centralised control system and software for production line control and automation

-Developed serial communication hub using Arduino and server software using Flask for remote control Set project timeframes and communicated progress and design thesis with subgroups and company administration Managed project timeline using Gantt charts
+Developed serial communication hub using Arduino and server software using Flask for remote control.

+Set project timeframes and communicated progress and design thesis with subgroups and company administration.

+Managed project timeline using Gantt charts.

-Edited and contributed to project concept and final design reports
+Edited and contributed to project concept and final design reports.

 ## Experience